-Working with a range of partners, we offer a series of talks, workshops and events aimed at people within Priority Areas who are intentional about working with their communities to challenge the causes and tackle the effects of poverty.
-It was open to local people, ministers, Ministries Development Staff, locally employed staff and volunteers, and ministry teams who are working in our communities.
+Working with a range of partners, we offer a series of talks, workshops and events aimed at people in Priority Areas who wish to work to transform and positively impact their communities.
+These events are open to local people, ministers, Ministries Development staff, locally employed staff and volunteers, and ministry teams who are working in our communities.

 Chance to Thrive

-As a Priority Areas' programme, the mission of Chance to Thrive remains focused on challenging and transforming poverty, deprivation and isolation, and their impacts.
-This we seek to do through facilitating local aspirations for thriving.
-Such a process begins, for us, by recognising and celebrating the already present good things in a congregation, and its surrounding community, as the starting point in tackling any of the challenges experienced by people living there expand and build on these things.
+Chance to Thrive focuses on challenging and transforming poverty, deprivation, and isolation and their impacts.
+We seek to do this by recognising and celebrating the good things in a congregation and its surrounding community and helping the people living there expand and build on these things.